LucasChaka/Chess_Analytics/README.md

 ## All about the data

+The data needed is a history of live chess game plays played through two players from different parts of the world or among friends.
+The data is only fetched from live [chess.com](https://www.chess.com/) games.
+However, there are also other platforms such as [lichess.org](https://lichess.org), where one can get data on one's own game play.
+Two data were initially downloaded in a csv format from [chessinsights.xyz](https://chessinsights.xyz/), a raw data and a relatively cleaner raw data.
+The differences between the two are, the raw data conains so much more redundant information than the explorable data yet at the same time has no information loaded in some of the most important columns for analysis.
+For example, the column *result* doesn't show the win, loss or draw but shows the outcome of the game without specifying who checkmated who, who resigned and so on.
+That is something, that should be extracted by treating the two data as relational data.
-The data exported to a csv file from [chessinsights.xyz](https://chessinsights.xyz/) contains the following columns (I call it columns for now as its a raw data not yet extracted, transformmed nor loaded):
+The data exported to a csv file from [chessinsights.xyz](https://chessinsights.xyz/) contains the following columns (I call it columns for now as its a raw data have not yet went through ETL processes.):

-The raw data includes the following columns: userAccuracy	opponentAccuracy	gameUrl	gameId	timeClass	fen	userColor	userRating	opponent	opponentRating	opponentUrl	result	wonBy	date	openingUrl	opening	startTime	endTime	outcome	moveCount
+The raw data includes the following columns:

 - userAccuracy: Accuracy of the player
+According to [chess.com/accuracy_blog](https://support.chess.com/article/1135-what-is-accuracy-in-analysis-how-is-it-measured#:~:text=Your%20Accuracy%20is%20a%20measurement,as%20determined%20by%20the%20engine.), Your accuracy is a measurement of how closely you played to what the computer has determined to be the best possible play against your opponent's specific moves.
+The closer you are to 100, the closer you are to 'perfect' play, as determined by the engine.
 - opponentAccuracy: Accuracy of the opponent
 - gameURL: reference to the specific game played
 - gameID: reference to the game ID
 - timeClass: the type of game, whether its rapid (a 10-minute long game), blitz (a 3-minute long game) or bullet (a 1-minute long game)
+- fen: a serial key of each game played
 - userColor: the color the player Played
 - userRating: the chess performance rating of the player.
 For reference on how it is calculated, please refer to [chess.com/ratings](https://www.chess.com/terms/chess-ratings#:~:text=The%20Glicko%20system%E2%80%94used%20on,when%20calculating%20each%20player's%20rating.)
 For your reference, the greatest chess player of all time, Magnus Carlsen, is rated 2830 as of March 1st, 2024.
 I was rated 962 in the same day.
 So you can imaging the performance difference.
 - opponent: shows the opponents userID